LiuYuancheng/Python_Web_Attestation_Tool/PhishpediaReadme.md

 # Phishpedia Package

+**Program Design Purpose**: We want import the NUS-Phishperida phishing URLs  detection module into other project.
+The module need to be OOP so other program can use multi-threading to running several Phishperida module to check batch of URLs(10K ~ 100K).

 #### Introduction

-This module is used to package the NUS-Phishperida phishing url  detection project as a black box API for other project to use.
+This module is used to package the NUS-Phishperida phishing URLs  detection project as a black box API for other project to use.
 Put this module in the same folder of the NUS-Phishperida's 'main' module.
 NUS-Phishperida link: https://github.com/lindsey98/Phishpedia

 ###### Program Workflow